-Democratic Republic of Congo (DRC) has included in the operational manual of its National REDD+ Fund a number of measures related to proactive information disclosure and to the detection, reporting and sanction of misuse.
-For example, the technical committee that submits advice and recommendations includes civil society experts, the review of proposals is characterized by a double blind process where the identity of the reviewers is kept anonymous to avoid collusion, a financial micro-evaluation of implementing entities is undertaken by a third party, and a multichannel complaints mechanism is provided for;

-- Brazil's Amazon Fund is generally considered as demonstrating high standards of transparency and accountability.
+- Democratic Republic of Congo (DRC) has included in the operational manual of its National REDD+ Fund a number of measures related to proactive information disclosure and to the detection, reporting and sanction of misuse.
+For example, the technical committee that submits advice and recommendations includes civil society experts, the review of proposals is characterized by a double blind process where the identity of the reviewers is kept anonymous to avoid collusion, a financial micro-evaluation of implementing entities is undertaken by a third party, and a multichannel complaints mechanism is provided for; - The concept of carbon rights is not covered here, since countries do not need to address this issue to access results-based payments under the UNFCCC.
+Project-based approaches to REDD+, however, require that countries define carbon ownership.
+Furthermore, results-based payment initiatives such as the FCPF Carbon Fund require that ER-Program entities be able to demonstrate title to emission reductions and transfer such titles to buyers.
+Note that there are challenges with operationalizing this approach since assessing emission reductions at a scale corresponding with land ownership may be technically very challenging and prohibitively expensive, except perhaps in countries of limited size or in countries where tenure is already well-defined. - Brazil's Amazon Fund is generally considered as demonstrating high standards of transparency and accountability.
 The Brazilian Economic and Social National Development Bank was entrusted with managing the funds for its ability to meet high standards of transparency and accountability through strong financial management.
 High transparency on disbursement has been observed.
 Observers have however noted that robust fiduciary standards have made it more difficult for small organizations to access the fund.
 Civil society representatives are active in the Multi-Stakeholder Guidance Committee (COFA) which also includes federal and state representatives.
 Monitoring and transparency are among the criteria with which project proposals are screened.
 The transparency of the applications received and the projects funded has increased substantially over time, in part as a result of guidance by COFA; - The Congo Basin Forest Fund allows subnational and local entities direct access to funds; when combined with stringent financial safeguards, this is considered an effective way to reduce risks of misallocation at the national level.